The French Pacific Nobody Talks About: A Week in New Caledonia

 Blue River: The Other Planet

-Kayaking on the blue river through submerged dead trees — drowned forest, they call it — was like paddling through a Salvador Dali painting.
+Kayaking on the blue river through submerged dead trees — drowned forest, they call it — is like paddling through a Salvador Dali painting.
 The water is dark blue, the trees are bone-white, and the silence is wrong in a way that makes you hyper-aware of your own breathing.

 Entry is XPF 500 (~$4.30).
 Guided kayaking is extra.
 Allow half a day.
 Worth every minute.